Air Diffusers: Air distribution in outlet or grille designed to direct air flow into desired area.

 Normal pressures are recorded.
 Abnormal pressures are brought to your attention and how abnormal pressures can be rectified.

-Seasonal Energy Efficiency Ratio - A measure of cooling capacity
+S.E.E.R.: Seasonal Energy Efficiency Rating - The government acronym for measure of cooling capacity

 Available in one of the following: